National Fraud Initiative

 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match and enables potentially fraudulent claims and payments to be identified.

-No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.
+No assumption can be made whether there is fraud, error or other explanation until an investigation is carried out.

 The use of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under Part 6 of the Local Audit and Accountability Act 2014 and is permitted under data protection laws without the need of consent from individuals.